SEO for Restaurants: The Complete Checklist

 SEO stands for Search Engine Optimization and it’s important because it makes your restaurant website highly appealing to search engines.
 And it helps your clients to spot it a lot easier.
 It’s like bringing your delicious food in front of them.
 And since it’s so yummy, they won’t resist buying it.

-Doing SEO for restaurants helps owners promote their food online, where their clients are.
+Doing SEO for restaurants helps owners bring their business in the virtual / online environment, where most of their clients are.

 Always remember this: SEO is for your website what spinach is for Popeye.

-It’s the one thing that can propel your restaurant within the very first results of search engines (Google, Yahoo, Bing).
+It’s the one thing that can propel your restaurant within the very first results of search engines (Google, Yahoo, Bing) and so, boost your online presence.
 And do you know what this means?

 It means that you’re also gaining new customers, since they can easily “spot” you online.
 It’s like taking them by the hand and “leading” or “walking” them to your restaurant yourself.